East LA Civic Center station

-East LA Civic Center station is an at-grade light rail station on the L Line of the Los Angeles Metro Rail system.
-It is located at the intersection of 3rd Street and Mednik Avenue in East Los Angeles, California.
-The station is served by the L Line.
+East LA Civic Center station is an at-grade light rail station on the E Line of the Los Angeles Metro Rail system.
+It is located at the intersection of 3rd Street and Mednik Avenue in East Los Angeles, California, adjacent to the Los Angeles County government buildings of the East Los Angeles Civic Center, after which the station is named.
 This station opened on November 15, 2009, as part of the Gold Line Eastside Extension.
-This station and all the other Eastside Extension stations will be part of the E Line upon completion of the Regional Connector project in 2023.

 Service

 Station layout

 East LA Civic Center station utilizes a simple island platform setup with two tracks in the median of East 3rd Street.
 There are two ramps for platform access, one at the intersection of Civic Center Way, leading to the namesake East LA Civic Center, and the other at the intersection of South Mednik Avenue.

 Hours and frequency

 Connections

+The station is located one block west the Dionicio Morales Transit Plaza, the hub for El Sol, the neighborhood shuttle bus system for East Los Angeles.

 As of 15 December 2024, the following connections are available: